sevyharris/MonteCoffee/documentation/tutorials/coox.rst

 Define sites and system
 ----------------------------
-In this step, the sites are defined.
-For example, one site can be defined for each surface atom using an :class:`Ase.Atoms` object:
+One site is defined for each surface atom using an :class:`Ase.Atoms` object.
-First, we start with an empty list of sites and a nanoparticle in `ASE`:
+We start with an empty list of sites and a nanoparticle in `ASE`:

 .. code-block:: python